amantheraj/Amazon/README.md

 # Amazon
-it is a online shopping
+it is a online shopping website